pombredanne/gsoc-2/README.md

 Pwntools is designed to get you up and running as fast as possible!

+If you're a prospective GSoC student, you need to pick a project!
+We've provided lots of ideas here, but you don't have to choose from there.
+If you've got a great idea, we're open to it!

+You should also pick some *additional* projects.
+Most of the ones cited here won't fill up your whole summer -- they're generally much smaller projects if you're smart and move fast.

+Once you've got an idea what you want to do with a project, follow the steps below to get everything installed, make sure it works, and get started hacking!

+Make sure to join `#pwntools` on Freenode amd ping one of the mentors.
+You'll be given a very small, simple challenge to solve that's related to your project idea.
+This will count as your patch that's required for your GSoC contribution.

 ### Getting the Software

 Getting started with Binjitsu is easy!
 If you're using Ubuntu, only a few commands away.